 Our Statement of Trust

 - We believe in one God, Creator and Sustainer of all things; infinite, perfect, eternal, sovereign, provident, unchanging and without equal.
-We believe God to be all-knowing, all-powerful, and all-present---existent in the Father, the Son, and the Holy Spirit.
+We believe God to be all-knowing, all-powerful, and all-present---existent in the Father, the Son, and the Holy Spirit (one Person, in three expressions; analogous to the three forms of the water He created: liquid, vapor and solid).
 We believe that God is Holy and requires His people to be Holy and to separate themselves to God.

 - We believe that the LORD is the Savior of all mankind.
 We believe in the total deity and humanity of the LORD Jesus Christ (Yeshua the Messiah).
 We believe in His virgin birth, in His sinless life, and in His miracles.
 We believe that the LORD came to earth to submit Himself perfectly to the will of His Father in heaven and to shed His blood to become "the Lamb of God to take away the sin of the world" (John 1:29).
 We believe that the LORD died, went to the place of torment, and bodily rose in victory on the third day; ascended into heaven, sits on the right hand of God as our priest and advocate, and will return to establish His Kingdom with its headquarters in Jerusalem.